-- Winter is sunny but cold.
-The average temperature is 30°F. Lows temperatures averaging minus 15°F to minus 5°F in the coldest part of winter.
+Winter is sunny but cold.
+The average temperature is 30°F—low temperatures averaging minus 15°F to minus 5°F in the coldest part of winter.
 So, pack warm clothes for a winter visit to Great Sand Dunes National Park.

 How much time do you need at Great Sand Dunes National Park?

 You need at least half a day to see the main attractions of the Great Sand Dunes.
-It’s a pretty small park, and the list of things to do in Great Sand Dunes is not too long.
+It’s a pretty small park, and the list of best things to do in Great Sand Dunes is not too long.
 So, reserve 3-5 hours during your Colorado road trip to enjoy it.
 But if you have more time, it is worth staying here for 1 or 2 days to enjoy this amazing scenery.
 Especially if you want to try activities like sandboarding and sand sledding on the dunes.
 The dunes look different at each time of the day.
 They shimmer in the colors of the sun.

 The Great Sand Dunes National Park and Preserve is open year-round.

 The basic Entrance Pass (good for up to seven consecutive days) is $25 for a normal car.
 Oversized Vehicle, 15+ passengers, age 16+ (large van) is $15/person.

 But if you plan to visit more national parks throughout the year, the best idea is to purchase Annual America the Beautiful Pass.
 It’s only $79.99 and is your ticket to more than 2,000 federal recreation sites across the country, including all national parks.
-Pass is valid for 1 year from the month of purchase.
+The pass is valid for 1 year from the month of purchase.
+It covers entrance for a driver and all passengers in a personal vehicle at per-vehicle fee areas or up to 4 adults at sites that charge per person (kids 15 & under get in free)

-To get actual information and see exhibitions and park stores with a wide selection of books, postcards, magnets, T-Shirts, posters, is worth visiting The Great Sand Dunes Visitor Center.
+To get actual information and see exhibitions and park stores with a wide selection of books, postcards, magnets, T-Shirts, and posters, it is worth visiting The Great Sand Dunes Visitor Center.
 The visitor center is open every day, year-round (except closed on Thanksgiving, Christmas, and New Year’s Day).

 What should you bring to the Great Sand Dunes National Park?